U.S. CEOs back board diversity, GAAP adherence in reform push

 The executive group urged companies to maintain diverse boards, to feel free to avoid issuing earnings guidance, and to report results clearly, in keeping with generally accepted accounting principles, among other suggestions, according to a statement posted on the group's website.

-Backers of the principles included well-known chief executives Jamie Dimon of JPMorgan Chase & Co, Jeff Immelt of General Electric Co, Larry Fink of BlackRock Inc, Warren Buffett of Berkshire Hathaway Inc and Jeff Ubben of ValueAct Capital.
+Backers of the principles included well-known chief executives Jamie Dimon of JPMorgan Chase & Co (JPM.N), Jeff Immelt of General Electric Co (GE.N), Larry Fink of BlackRock Inc (BLK.N), Warren Buffett of Berkshire Hathaway Inc (BRKa.N) and Jeff Ubben of ValueAct Capital.

 The statement said that while the group holds varied views on corporate governance, "we share the view that constructive dialogue requires finding common ground — a starting point to foster the economic growth that benefits shareholders, employees and the economy as a whole."